Riebart/scorecard/README.md

   - Optional: If included for a flag without a timeout, this property is ignored.
 When not included, or included and set to True for a flag with a timeout then the flag is a revocable-alive flag.
 If it is included and set to false for a flag with a timeout then the flag is a revocable-dead flag.
 - `auth_key` (Map)
   - A mapping of stringifications of the team IDs to arbitrary strings that represent the key that must be supplied for a team to successfully claim this flag.

+### Amazon S3

+There is an alternate score-keeping backend that uses S3 as a large key-value storage platform.
+This backend can be chosen through the Cloudformation template parameters (exposed nicely by the `--backend-type` option to `deploy.py`).

+This backend is recommended for most deployments, howver it is more opaque and offers a less intuitive interface for visibility into the scores of teams.
+This backend will perform better and will not incur the costs associated with unused provisioned capacity, however GET operations will be charged at standard S3 rates (as of this: 0.004USD/10000 requests).

 ### AWS Lambda functions